hkh148/project_repo/README.md

 and see 'AnchorTable'.

-you can also run the following command:
+or alternatively, you can type the following command (while still logged to mysql server) and see an actual content:

-	python3 acceptance-test.py > output
+    SELECT * FROM AnchorTable LIMIT 10;

-and then a wild output file would appear in your directory with some data in it.
+this shows the first 10 rows that exist in the table.

 ### Spotting